ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 Visio# Project Description
 A certificatesstem for issuing, verifying, and revoking digital certificates  for online course.
-Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation
+Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validati

 ## Project validatition
 To provide a trustworthy and transparent method for online course empowerinng to issue verifiable certificate catewering student with proof of their accoplishment secured on blockchain